eclipsesource/tabris-decorators/README.md

 ```
 ### @findLast

-Like `findFirst`, only returning the last found widget instead:
+Like `@findFirst`, only returning the last found widget instead:

 ### @findLast(selector)

-Like `findFirst(selector)`, only returning the last found widget instead:
+Like `@findFirst(selector)`, only returning the last found widget instead:

 ### @findLast(WidgetType)

-Like `findFirst(WidgetType)`, only returning the last found widget instead.
+Like `@findFirst(WidgetType)`, only returning the last found widget instead.

 ### @findLast(WidgetType, selector)

-Like `findFirst(WidgetType, selector)`, only returning the last found widget instead.
+Like `@findFirst(WidgetType, selector)`, only returning the last found widget instead.

 ### @findAll(WidgetType)